redux-saga/redux-saga/docs/advanced/TaskCancellation.md

     // wait for the user stop action yield take(STOP_BACKGROUND_SYNC)
     // user clicked stop. cancel the background task
-    // this will throw a SagaCancellationException into the forked bgSync task yield cancel(bgSyncTask)
+    // this will cause the forked bgSync task to jump into its finally block yield cancel(bgSyncTask)
   }
 }